alexhulbert/Cryogen/README.md

 + If you just want to add snippits of code, put them into the "code" folder.
 + Miscellaneous ideas can be added as comments in issue #1
++ I use Netbeans, but you can use whatever you want
 + Please try to use 4-spaced tabs (or just regular ones) and keep your curly braces on the same line as your statements. __example:__

 ```Java